Locations:

 Management and Treatment

-• Surgical removal of the stone.
-Large stones can cause damage if they cannot pass out of the body through the urinary tract.
-These stones can be very painful and may prevent the flow of urine out of the body.
+Large stones can cause damage if they can’t pass through your urinary tract.
+These stones can be very painful and prevent the flow of pee out of your body.
 There are several options your healthcare provider may use to remove a stone, including:

-• Inserting a small, flexible camera up the urethra (where urine leaves the body), locating the stone and removing it.
+• Inserting a small, flexible camera up your urethra, bladder and ureter, then locating the stone and removing it (ureteroscopy).

-• Making a small incision in the back and inserting a tube into the kidney to remove the stone.
+• Making a small incision in the skin of your back and inserting a tube into your kidney to remove the stone (percutaneous nephrolithotomy).

 Prevention